 Grand Hôtel du Boulevard

-Rising several stories above the hotel is a decrepit apartment building which looks to have been constructed by half a different contractors over a century of design.
+Rising several stories above the hotel is a decrepit apartment building which looks to have been constructed by half a dozen different contractors over a century of design.
 It’s held together with duct tape and silly putty, which is not the smartest idea in a region prone to large earthquakes.
-The building has essentially been labeled “due to collapse at any moment,” but the occupants refuse to move, regardless of how much money the hotel has waved at them.
+The building has essentially been labeled “due to collapse at any moment,” but the occupants refuse to move, regardless of how much money the hotel has waved at them, or how many times they’re told that death is imminent if the building collapses.

 With the looming menace of the deathtrap above, the hotel can’t get insurance for its building or guests.
 It stands fully renovated, furnished and empty.
 A true testament of a city stuck in a time warp.